memogarcia/memogarcia.github.io/content/posts/what-is-kubernetes.md

 As in the ship of Theseus...
 If you replace each Kubernetes component... what is it that you get at the end?

-> An API and an ecosystem and the sum of its parts.
+> An API, an ecosystem and the sum of its parts.

 BTW, is kubernetes an overkill?
 Yes and No